All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Swimming and GLP-1 therapy interact in several unique ways compared to land-based exercise.

 Temperature regulation.
 Water conducts heat away from your body 25 times faster than air .
 This means your body works harder to maintain core temperature during swimming, which increases caloric expenditure beyond what the exercise itself demands.
-However, this also means you may not notice how much you are sweating.
+But this also means you may not notice how much you're sweating.
 GLP-1 patients need to hydrate before and after swimming just as diligently as they would with any other exercise.

 Appetite response.
 Some research suggests that cold-water swimming may stimulate appetite more than warm-environment exercise .
 This could partially counteract the appetite-suppressing effects of GLP-1 medication.
 If you notice increased hunger after swimming, plan a protein-rich meal or snack within 60 minutes of your session to satisfy hunger while supporting muscle recovery.

 Nausea considerations.
-Swimming is generally well tolerated by GLP-1 patients in terms of nausea, especially backstroke and breaststroke where the head stays above water.
-However, swallowing pool water can aggravate an already sensitive stomach.
+Swimming is generally well tolerated by GLP-1 patients for nausea, especially backstroke and breaststroke where the head stays above water.
+But swallowing pool water can aggravate an already sensitive stomach.
 Focus on breathing technique to minimize accidental water intake.

 Blood sugar management.
 Swimming for extended periods can lower blood glucose significantly.
 The combination of full-body muscular activity and the body's thermoregulation demands uses substantial energy.
 GLP-1 patients taking additional glucose-lowering medications should check blood sugar before and after swimming and keep a glucose source poolside .